 Screen Queensland is committed to supporting productions from script to screen.
 By funding film festivals, screenings and conferences, Screen Queensland enables vital exhibition platforms across the state for local Queensland productions, while providing audiences and industry access to diverse and inspirational screen content.

 Screen Queensland is committed to building a diverse and respectful Queensland screen industry.

-We also strongly encourage individuals from these underepresented backgrounds to engage with us formally through our programs or informally through our events and networking opportunities.
+We also strongly encourage individuals from these under-represented backgrounds to engage with us formally through our programs or informally through our events and networking opportunities.

-Screen Queensland acknowledges the Aboriginal peoples and Torres Strait Islander peoples as the traditional owners of the land of this country and recognise their connection to land, sea and community.
-We pay our respects to them, their cultures, and to their elders, past, present and emerging.
-At Screen Queensland we are committed to empowering Aboriginal and Torres Strait Islander practitioners to share their rich culture and perspectives with the Queensland and global community through screen storytelling.
+Screen Queensland acknowledges Aboriginal Peoples and Torres Strait Islander Peoples as Traditional Custodians of this country and recognises their connection to land, sea and community.
+We pay our respects to them and their cultures, and to their Elders, past and present.
+At Screen Queensland we are committed to empowering and safeguarding Aboriginal and Torres Strait Islander practitioners to share their rich culture, stories and perspectives with the Queensland and global community through screen storytelling.
 Always was, always will be.